|Nutrition Facts (per serving)|

-Balsamic vinegar (Aceto Balsamico di Modena) comes from Modena in the Emilia Romana region of Italy.
-The vinegar is made from grape juice which is simmered down to create a very concentrated liquid.
-Once it has been turned into a very concentrated liquid, it is then put into wooden barrels to ferment, sometimes for decades, and these are, by far, the sweetest and most expensive to buy.
+Balsamic vinegar (Aceto Balsamico di Modena) comes from Modena in the Emilia-Romagna region of Italy.
+The vinegar is made from grape juice, simmered down to create a very concentrated liquid.
+It is then put into wooden barrels to ferment, sometimes for decades.
+This is the sweetest and most expensive vinegar to buy.

-Balsamic is a wonderful condiment and loved by cooks and chefs the world over for its complex, thick vinegary sweetness.
+Balsamic reduction, aka glaze, is a wonderful condiment loved by cooks and chefs worldwide for its complex, thick vinegary sweetness.
 However, you can create your own concentrated sweet vinegar at home which mimics—but can never replace—the genuine one at a fraction of the price.
-And it is so, so easy to do.
+And it is so very easy to do.

-The balsamic vinegar to use for the reduction should not be the aged ones, but the commercial and much cheaper ones, which tend to be less sweet and colored using caramel rather than fermentation.
+The balsamic vinegar to use for the reduction should not be an aged one, but one of the commercial and much cheaper ones, which tend to be less sweet and colored, using caramel rather than fermentation.
 They are excellent to use in salad dressings and are perfect for making a balsamic reduction.

-Once you have made your reduction, its uses in the kitchen are endless.
-From decoration through to adding an extra dimension of flavor to many, many dishes such as meats, fish, cheeses, and vegetables through to strawberries (yes, you read that right), and even ice cream, this recipe is surprisingly versatile.
+Once you have made your balsamic reduction, you can use it for everything from decoration to adding an extra dimension of flavor to many dishes, such as meats, fish, cheeses, and vegetables—even strawberries (yes, you read that right) and even ice cream.
+This recipe is surprisingly versatile.

 Gather the ingredients.

 Gently heat the vinegar, ever so slowly, until it starts to simmer.
-Lower the heat to keep the vinegar simmering and patiently allow the vinegar to reduce.
-Do not try to rush this bit, it is a long process, and the vinegar is ready when it turns into a syrupy glaze; it will continue to thicken as it cools so remove from the heat a little ahead of it becoming too thick.
-You can always pop it back on the heat again if you need it thicker.
+Lower the heat to keep the vinegar simmering, and patiently allow the vinegar to reduce.
+Do not try to rush this bit, it is a long process, and the vinegar is ready when it turns into a syrupy glaze.
+It will continue to thicken as it cools, so remove from the heat a little ahead of it becoming too thick.
+You can always pop it back on the heat again if you need it to be thicker.

 Remove the pan from the heat and allow the vinegar to cool.